yuye1992/CNTK/Examples/Image/Detection/FastRCNN/README.md

 ### Algorithm

-All details regarding the Fast R-CNN algortihm can be found in the original research paper: [https://arxiv.org/abs/1504.08083](https://arxiv.org/abs/1504.08083).
+All details regarding the Fast R-CNN algorithm can be found in the original research paper: [https://arxiv.org/abs/1504.08083](https://arxiv.org/abs/1504.08083).